KittyGiraudel/site/_posts/2012-11-13-less-to-sass.md

 It is somewhat well thought out since CSS is using this sign for “alternative stuff” like media queries (@media), animation keyframes (@keyframes) and probably other things in the future (@page for example).
 I got the reasoning and I admire the will of sticking to the regular CSS syntax.

-But come on...
-How come they didn’t think about variable concatenations and @keyframes/@page uses inside mixins?
+But come on… How come they didn’t think about variable concatenations and @keyframes/@page uses inside mixins?

 Basically, LESS fails to understand @page and @keyframes inside mixins because it throws an exception according to [its source code](https://github.com/cloudhead/less.js/blob/b235734a11f646252db8f0947fee406ce67cf904/lib/less/parser.js#L1158).
 So you'll need two nested mixins: one handling your animation, the second one to handle the keyframes.
 Sounds heavy and complicated, well it is.
 So let’s say you want to create a custom mixin using @keyframes and vendor prefixes (not much, right?) this is what you have to do: